 - Credit Card B has a $1,500 balance and a 12% interest rate.

 Let's also assume you can put $150 toward paying off these debts.
-You'll pay a lump sum toward one of the debts and pay just the minimum on the other.
-(This is the most effective way to pay off multiple credit cards.)
+The most effective way to pay off multiple credit cards is by paying a lump sum toward one of the debts and only the minimum on the other.

 Paying off the high-interest rate debt saves $481 in interest, and you'll pay off the debt 3 months sooner.

 It's true that the smallest-balance-first method lets you pay off some debts sooner in the beginning.
 In our example above, under the highest-interest-rate-first method, you'd have the first card paid off in 31 months.
 Under the smallest balance first method, you'd have the first card paid off in 14 months.
 Having an account completely paid off is a great feeling.
 But remember, it takes you longer to pay off the debt completely under the smallest-debt-first method, which results in more interest paid overall.

 When you're ready to pay off your debts, you have to decide if you need the motivation from paying off smaller debts at the expense of spending more money on interest.
 Don't spend too much time thinking it over; the important thing is that you get started even if it means paying off some debts quickly.